-Louise is the course director for The MSc in Design for Health and Wellbeing and a lecturer on the BSc.
+Louise is the course director for The MSc in Design for Health and Wellbeing, and a lecturer on the BSc.
 Product Design & Technology course at the University of Limerick.
 She has sixteen years of industry experience as a senior design engineer and product designer working most recently with Molex to developing high volume connector products for the medical, automotive, consumer and telecommunication markets.
 Her research interests include product design and health in the performance arts and design for health and healthcare products.
-She is also conducting projects focusing on design strategy and design education.
-Louise has a PhD in the area of the cognitive strategies to reach consensus in design teams.
+She is also conducting projects focusing on design education.
+Louise has a PhD in the area of cognitive processes, conflict and consensus in design teams.

 L Kiernan, A Ledwith, R Lynch, Comparing the dialogue of experts and novices in interdisciplinary teams to inform design education, International Journal of Technology and Design Education, 1-20